*Biology and Math courses must have been completed no more than five years prior to start of the program.

 - Have earned a cumulative grade point average (GPA) of 2.5 or above on a 4.0 scale for academic subjects.
 The high school GPA is used for students who have earned less than 12 college credit hours.
 An applicant who has not earned 12 credit hours of college level credit that has no high school GPA must have an average standard score of at least 450 on the GED® or 45 on the HiSET®.

-- All program application requirements must be completed before February 1.
-This includes the review of the MLT Applicant Handbook.
+- All program application requirements must be completed before February 28.
+This includes the autobiography provided at the orientation/screening, the completed application, and review of the MLT Applicant Handbook.

 - Before beginning the MLT program, all students are expected to have the following abilities upon which the program can build: